-This Operational Manual aims to support EU Member States (MS) with implementing a series of regulatory tasks to comply with Directives 2004/23/EC, $2006/17/EC^2$ and $2006/86/EC^3$ .
+This Operational Manual aims to support EU Member States (MS) with implementing a series of regulatory tasks to comply with Directives 2004/23/EC, $2006/17/EC^2$, $2006/86/EC^3$ and (EU) $2015/566^4$.
 It covers:

-- inspection, accreditation, designation, authorisation or licensing of tissue establishments (TEs); - inspection and authorisation of the conditions for tissue and cell procurement; - inspection and authorisation of preparation processes for tissues and cells; and - inspection and authorisation of import and export activities.
+- inspection, accreditation, designation, authorisation or licensing of tissue establishments (TEs) - inspection and authorisation of the conditions for tissue and cell procurement; - inspection and authorisation of preparation processes for tissues and cells; - inspection and authorisation of importing tissue establishments (ITEs), inspection of third country suppliers (3CS) and export activities.